 California, Colorado, Connecticut, the District of Columbia, Illinois, Maryland, Nevada, New Mexico, Oregon, Puerto Rico, Utah, Vermont, and Washington are to be commended for passing laws permitting their undocumented residents to obtain legal permission to drive.
 Such laws permit individuals to continue to pursue their livelihoods and care for their families without the constant fear of being stopped by the police, issued an expensive fine, charged with a misdemeanor, or possibly turned over to ICE and deported.
 Furthermore, driver’s licenses are often used to verify an individual’s identity for the purpose of cashing a check, renting an apartment, receiving medical care, and accessing other basic services.
 The vital role licenses play in American society has been aptly described by undocumented journalist Jose Antonio Vargas as follows: “When you’re undocumented, a driver’s license is not only driver’s license, it’s proof that you exist.”

-Below is a list of the jurisdictions that have passed laws permitting undocumented residents to apply for driver’s licenses.
+Below is a map of the jurisdictions that have passed laws permitting undocumented residents to apply for driver’s licenses.
 Click on a particular state to review the relevant law, the eligibility requirements for obtaining a license, and other details.